aml-org/als/documentation/features/refactor.md

 ![Playground Rename3](../../images/playground/rename3.gif)

 ### [File Rename](./custom-messages.md#renamefile)
 This is a [custom method](./custom-messages.md) for ALS.
-Using this method you can rename a file and all it's references inside the project.
+Using this method, you can rename a file and all its references inside the project.
 ![File Rename](../../images/vscode/file_rename.gif)

 ### [Code Action](https://microsoft.github.io/language-server-protocol/specification#textDocument_codeAction)